 - Gain access to overseas working capital

 - Improved cash flow by borrowing against foreign receivables

 Export Insurance gives assurance and flexibility to one’s business.
-It is always recommended to use Export Insurance for cover risk and maximise upside.
-Companies who opt to use an export credit insurance benefit through being able to export more while also having peace of mind that their invoices will be paid.
+It is always recommended to use Export Insurance for cover risk and maximize upside.
+Companies who opt to use an export credit insurance benefit.